SimoneMoreWare/learn-asp.net-core-MVC-.net-8-/README.md

 }
 ```
 In this specific case, there are three action methods.
 For example, when I digit https://localhost:55555/index I will call the Index() method action, which returns the View().
 What does it mean?
 This method returns some views inside the 'views' folder, but how does the 'views' folder choose the HTML file if in the method there aren't parameters?
 In this case, the default parameter is the name of the action method that calls the View() function.
 In addition, the file is selected from the folder with the name in [name]Controller.cs.

+The return type "IActionResult" defines a contract that represents the result of an action method.
+In short, IActionResult is a common return type used in controller action methods in ASP.NET Core MVC to return the result of an operation to the client.
+Being an interface, it allows great flexibility in the type of result that can be returned.

 ![HomeControllerCsWorkflow](https://github.com/SimoneMoreWare/learn-asp.net-core-MVC-.net-8-/blob/main/img/HomeControllerCsWorkflow.png)